zaidalyafeai/curator/README.md

 llm = curator.LLM(model_name="claude-3-5-sonnet-20240620")
 ```

-In addition to a wide range of API providers, local web servers (hosted by vLLM or Ollama) are supported by litellm.
+In addition to a wide range of API providers, local web servers (hosted by vLLM or Ollama) are supported by LiteLLM.
 For completely offline inference directly through vLLM, see the [local models](docs/local_models.md) documentation.

 > [!TIP]
 > Make sure to set your API keys as environment variables for the model you are calling.
 For example running `export OPENAI_API_KEY=sk-...` and `export ANTHROPIC_API_KEY=ant-...` will allow you to run the previous two examples.
 A full list of supported models and their associated environment variable names can be found [in the litellm docs](https://docs.litellm.ai/docs/providers).